Ask your Rabbi

 Yes, they are required to do community outreach.
 You can mention your frustration/outrage when you call/email them.

 Bottom line is that Thrive Moco 2050 is a plan that was passed unbeknownst to constituents, and it stated Montgomery County's plans to turn our neighborhood into a 15 minute city.
 Now, the Univ.
 Blvd.
-Corridor Plan and More Housing NOW are trying to actualize these plans through incentivizing developers, and we have a slim opportunity to stop it.
+Corridor Plan is trying to actualize these plans through incentivizing developers (they passed a 20 year tax abatement to developers through a bill called More Housing NOW), and we have a slim opportunity to stop it.

 Ask your rabbi what the appropriate action steps are!